 Accessing Genomic Data

 NIH requires anyone interested in using controlled access genomic data to meet minimum qualifications.
-To be eligible to apply for data access, you must be a:
+To be eligible to apply for data access, you must be:

-- permanent employee at your institution and at a level equivalent to a tenure-track professor, or
+- a permanent employee at your institution and at a level equivalent to a tenure-track professor, or

-- senior scientist with responsibilities (which may include laboratory or research program administration and oversight).
+- a senior scientist with responsibilities (which may include laboratory or research program administration and oversight).